weaveworks-guides/weave-net-legacy/weave-and-docker-platform/3-machine-weaveproxy-swarm.md

       └ Reserved CPUs: 0 / 8
       └ Reserved Memory: 0 B / 1.025 GiB

-This is great, we can run some containers now.
+This is great, now we can run a few containers.

 ## Deploy

-First, let's run same _"Hello, Weave!"_ container like we did before
+First, deploy the _"Hello, Weave!"_ container like we did in the previous example:

     > docker `docker-machine config --swarm weave-1` run -d --name=pingme \
         gliderlabs/alpine nc -p 4000 -l -e echo 'Hello, Weave!' df8bb89d048abce4f9ed25259072ac6c177ebdae708222662325603ef4ec4a78

-Next, in order to confirm that we have truly transparent multi-host setup, we should make sure that test container `pinger` doesn't run on the same hosts as `pingme` does, for this we can set Swarm affinity constraint with `-e 'affinity:container!=pingme'`.
+Next, confirm that we have a truly transparent multi-host setup, and check that the test container `pinger` doesn't run on the same hosts as `pingme` does.
+This can be checked by setting the Swarm affinity constraint with `-e 'affinity:container!=pingme'`.

     > docker `docker-machine config --swarm weave-1` run -e 'affinity:container!=pingme' --name=pinger -ti \
         gliderlabs/alpine sh -l

-Now let's repeat our test with `ping` and `nc` commands, just like we did in the two previous chapters.
+Now repeat the test using the `ping` and `nc` commands, like we did in the two previous chapters.

     pinger:/# ping -c3 pingme.weave.local
     PING pingme.weave.local (10.128.128.0): 56 data bytes